-The fastest demonstration of the agentic delivery method we've shipped: PayoutKit, a sellable Stripe Connect commercial boilerplate, extracted from a working production marketplace codebase (PickNDeal) in one weekend.
-The method as a code-surgery instrument — agents reading the source repo, identifying the reusable Stripe Connect surface, sanitising it, generating the LICENSE + landing copy, all under a human review loop.
+A demonstration of the agentic engineering method we've shipped: PayoutKit, a hardened Stripe Connect module, extracted from a working production marketplace codebase (PickNDeal) using the method as a code-surgery instrument.
+Agents read the source repo, identify the reusable Stripe Connect surface, sanitise it, regenerate it into a clean standalone repository, all under a human review loop with audit trail of every decision.

 The setup

-PickNDeal had shipped a full Stripe Connect integration — destination charges with on-top platform fees, KYC onboarding via hosted Stripe Express, multi-supplier payouts, saved cards, faktura/CVR business invoicing for Danish buyers, webhook handlers with idempotency.
-Working in production, hardened by real edge cases.
-The Stripe Connect surface alone was worth productising — there's a category of marketplace builders who'd pay for a clean starting boilerplate that solves the same problems we had already solved.
+PickNDeal had shipped a full Stripe Connect integration: destination charges with on-top platform fees, KYC onboarding via hosted Stripe Express, multi-supplier payouts, saved cards, business invoicing for Danish buyers, webhook handlers with idempotency.
+Working in production, hardened by real edge cases over months.
+The Stripe Connect surface alone was worth lifting out: a reusable module that could ship as a starter for the next system, extend a sibling product in the portfolio, or live as a standalone service.

-The traditional path: spend 4–6 weekends manually carving out a clean repo, sanitising business logic, writing licence terms, building a landing page, wiring checkout.
+The traditional path: spend 4 to 6 weekends manually carving out a clean repo, sanitising business logic, regenerating tests, refactoring cross-references.
 Easy to procrastinate forever.

 The agentic path we took instead

-One weekend.
-The agentic delivery method applied as code surgery.
-Six explicit phases:
+A focused extraction sprint.
+The agentic engineering method applied as code surgery.
+Four explicit phases:

 1. Map the extraction surface

-The first agent run was diagnostic only — read PickNDeal's codebase, identify every file that touches Stripe Connect, classify each as “extract / sanitise / drop”.
-Output: a structured manifest of ~40 files, with notes on which Danish-specific bits (CVR validation, faktura translation strings) needed swapping for generic equivalents and which marketplace-specific bits (PickNDeal supplier model, group-order RFQ flow) had to be dropped entirely.
+The first agent run was diagnostic only: read PickNDeal's codebase, identify every file that touches Stripe Connect, classify each as “extract / sanitise / drop”.
+Output: a structured manifest of about 40 files, with notes on which Danish-specific bits (CVR validation, faktura translation strings) needed swapping for generic equivalents and which marketplace-specific bits (supplier model, group-order RFQ flow) had to be dropped entirely.

 The audit trail of this run became the spec for the next one.
 Human review at this stage caught two accidental classifications (“sanitise” for files that should have been “drop”); re-ran with corrections.